Why Data Center Construction is Booming in the USA and What Contractors Must Know in 2026

 Impact on Execution

-Using BIM for data centers allows contractors to transition from reactive problem-solving on site to proactive coordination during preconstruction.
+Using BIM in data center construction allows contractors to transition from reactive problem-solving on site to proactive coordination during preconstruction.

 MEP Coordination in High-Density Infrastructure